 How We Are Run

-The BMC Memorandum and Articles of Association set out the purpose of the BMC and how the organisation is run.
+The BMC Articles of Association set out the purpose of the BMC and how the organisation is run.

 Our Management Structure

-The BMC is managed by a combination of the Executive Committee (the Board of Directors), National Council, the Finance & Audit Committee and senior staff.
-The Executive has overall responsibility for the strategic direction and operational management.
-National Council, which is made up of representatives from the BMC Areas, provides a forum for discussing topical issues and is the BMC’s main policy making body.
-The Finance & Audit Committee supports the CEO and Financial Controller and advises the Executive on financial matters.
+The BMC is managed by a combination of the Board of Directors (previously called the Executive Committee), National Council, the Finance & Audit Committee and senior staff.
+The Board of Directors has overall responsibility for the strategic direction and operational management.
+National Council, which is made up of representatives from the BMC Areas and Specialiast Committees and members of the Board of Directors, provides a forum for discussing topical issues and is the BMC’s main policy making body.
+The Finance & Audit Committee supports the CEO and Financial Controller and advises the Board on financial matters.
 The CEO is responsible for the day-to-day management of the BMC office.

-The Executive Committee (Board of Directors) is responsible for operational issues and takes advice from the Finance & Audit Committee on financial matters.
-The Executive Committee meets four times a year.
+The Board of Directors is responsible for operational issues and takes advice from the Finance & Audit Committee on financial matters.
+The Board meets four times a year.

 The Finance & Audit Committee